Barry-84/CppND-Capstone-Snake-Game/README.md

 Writes to the console and gets user input regarding choice of manual or automatic control.
 Creates a renderer, controller and game object and calls the function Run() on the game object.

 ### `game.cpp` and `game.h`
+Depending on which mode was chosen by the user, this class calls functions in the controller class.
+If automatic control is desired, the PlanPath() function is called and a path to the food is generated.
+Then the AutoControlSnake function is called to guide the snake along this path.
+Otherwise, if manual control has been selected, the HandleInput() method is called and the user's keyboard inputs are used to control the snake.
+Next the Update() function ia
 ### `controller.cpp` and `controller.h`
 ### `food.cpp` and `food.h`
 ### `gridmodel.cpp` and `gridmodel.h`